 Enjoy a honey lemon whiskey sour for happy hour!
 This recipe modifies the classic whiskey sour by replacing the lime juice with lemon and the sugar with local honey.

-I realize I probably sound like the poster child for whiskey, because three out of four of this month’s Friday Night Delights have been whiskey-based.
+I realize I probably sound like the poster child for whiskey, because so many of the cocktails I have shared lately have been whiskey-based.

 What can I say?
 It’s January.
 It’s really cold out, and I want it to be spring already.